surajkamtam/Quantification-of-Window-of-Opportunity-PhD-Thesis/README.md

 1. Single Carriageway
 2. Dual Carriageway

 For this case study, a dynamic threshold is used, for which a base and attack scenarios had to be considered.
-The datasets generated for the attack and base can be found in the folder xxx.
+The datasets generated for the attack and base can be found in the Case Study 2 folder.

-The code used for training, testing, and validating the dynamic Threshold Computation using a GRU-Entropy-based anomaly detection model can be found in notebook xxx.
-The saved weights are xxx
+The code used for training, testing, and validating the dynamic Threshold Computation using a GRU-Entropy-based anomaly detection model can be found in the Optimisation and Additional Optimisation folders.
+The saved weights are in the Training Folders in Case Study 2

 Additionally, the performance of the anomaly detection model has been improved using the Youden J index.